djcarrad/MobilityApp/README.rst

 Vg: Gate voltage

+dG/dVg: Derivative of G with respect to Vg.
+In the app the derivative is performed numerically.

-V0: The gate voltage for which the electron density tends to zero in the Drude model, assuming a linear capacative coupling between the gate and FET channel
+V0: The gate voltage for which the electron density tends to zero in the Drude model, assuming a linear capacative coupling between the gate and FET channel.
+V0 = Vth - 2*(Vg_infl - Vth)

 Vth: Threshold voltage.
 The gate voltage for which conductance tends to zero

-g_infl: Inflection voltage.
-The gate voltage at the inflection point in G(Vg)
+Vg_infl: The gate voltage at the inflection point in G(Vg); equivalently, the maxima of dG/dVg

 Rs: The series resistance.
 The total measured resistance minus the resistance of the device itself.
 The series resistance includes contact resistance and any resistance introduced by the external circuitry.